usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 highlighted that population size often relates to the audience of people with disabilities that a public entity serves through its web content and mobile apps.
-In addition, the Regulatory Flexibility Act uses population size to define what types of governmental jurisdictions qualify as “small.”
-90 This concept, therefore, should be familiar to public entities.
+In addition, the Regulatory Flexibility Act uses population size to define what types of governmental jurisdictions qualify as “small.” {% fn 90 %} This concept, therefore, should be familiar to public entities.
 Additionally, using population allows the Department to account for the unique challenges faced by small public entities, as discussed in the section-by-section analysis of § 35.200(b)(2).